Washington Park (Portland, Oregon)

-Washington Park is a public urban park in Portland, Oregon, United States.
-It includes a zoo, forestry museum, arboretum, rose garden, Japanese garden, amphitheatre, memorials, archery range, tennis courts, soccer field, picnic areas, playgrounds, public art and many acres of wild forest with miles of trails.
+Washington Park, founded in 1871, is a public urban park in Portland, Oregon, United States.
+It includes the Oregon Zoo, the World Forestry Center, the Hoyt Arboretum, the International Rose Test Garden, and the Portland Japanese Garden.
+There are several prominent memorials and public sculptures in Washington Park including the Oregon Holocaust Memorial, the Vietnam Veterans of Oregon Memorial, the Lewis and Clark Memorial Column, and a statue of Sacajawea and her son Jean-Baptiste.
+The Park also includes an amphitheatre, archery range, tennis courts, soccer field, picnic areas, playgrounds, and acres of wild forest with many miles of trails.
+There is a single underground drinking water reservoir with two aboveground reflecting pools completed in 2026 that replaced two separate drinking water reservoirs built in the 1890s.

 Washington Park covers more than 458 acre on mostly steep, wooded hillsides which range in elevation from 200 ft at 24th & West Burnside Street to 870 ft at SW Fairview Blvd.
 It comprises 241.45 acre of city parkland that has been officially designated as "Washington Park" by the City of Portland, as well as the adjacent 64 acre Oregon Zoo and the 153 acre Hoyt Arboretum, which together make up the area described as "Washington Park" on signs and maps.

-The park has 4 primary entrances, the main entrance via SW Park Place from Downtown Portland, the northwest entrance from the Arlington Heights neighborhood, the south entrance from Sunset Highway, and the now pedestrian and bike only entrance from Burnside Street on the north end of the park via Stearns Canyon which used to serve as the park's main entrance.
+The park has four primary entrances, the main entrance via SW Park Place from Downtown Portland, the northwest entrance from the Arlington Heights neighborhood, the south entrance from Sunset Highway, and the now pedestrian and bike only entrance from Burnside Street on the north end of the park via Stearns Canyon which used to serve as the park's main entrance.
+The Washington Park MAX station is located near the Oregon Zoo, and free shuttle buses run regularly everyday connecting different parts of the Park including a stop at the MAX station.